-- Textbooks will be issued to each student at the beginning of each semester from the book room. - Textbooks will be returned at the completion of each course. - Once issued, textbooks become your sole responsibility. - You must provide care and protection to the books and must return them in acceptable physical condition at the end of each semester or to a guidance counselor through an official withdrawal at other times of the year. - If you have lost your book, you must pay for it. - It is your responsibility to turn in
+- Textbooks will be issued to each student at the beginning of each semester from the book room. - Textbooks will be returned at the completion of each course. - Once issued, textbooks become your sole responsibility. - You must provide care and protection to the books and must return them in acceptable physical condition at the end of each semester or to a guidance counselor through an official withdrawal at other times of the year. - Lost books must be accounted for before new books will be issued. - It is your responsibility to turn in

-- vour books.
+- your books.
 If you do not, you will be charged for each book. - All textbooks will be inspected for damages, and fees will be charged, if necessary.
 Any textbook that has water damage will require the student to pay the full price for the book. - All textbooks must be turned in by the student's last day of attendance.
-A student must pay a late fee for any textbook turned in after this day.
+A student must pay a late fee of \$5 for each textbook turned in after this day.